-There’s a sporting event soon to get underway where the players – eight of them from Philadelphia – will face off in a venue out of this world.
+There’s a sporting event soon to get underway where – eight of them from Philadelphia – will face off in a venue out of this world.

 There are nearly 50 microbial players in all, and the monthlong competition, to begin March 16, will see which grows fastest, densest, and longest.
 The microbes will compete against one another, as well as against control microbes at the University of California, Davis.

 Rooting for them on Earth will be at least 250 professional cheerleaders and thousands of citizen scientists.